Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Related Work

-To solve this problem, Park et al. propose GauGAN \cite{park2019semantic}, which uses the input semantic labels to modulate the activations in normalization layers through a spatially-adaptive transformation.
-However, the spatial resolution losses caused by other operations such as convolution and down-sampling have not been resolved.
+\textbf{Semantic Image Synthesis} aims to generate a photo-realistic image from a semantic label map \citep{chen2017photographic,park2019semantic,liu2019learning,bansal2019shapes,zhu2020sean,ntavelis2020sesame,zhu2020semantically,sushko2020you,tan2021efficient,tan2021diverse,zhu2020semantically}.
+With semantic information as guidance, existing methods have achieved promising performance.
+However, we can still observe unsatisfying aspects, especially on the generation of the small-scale objects, which we believe is mainly due to the problem of spatial resolution losses associated with deep network operations such as convolution, normalization, down-sampling, etc. To solve this problem, \citet{park2019semantic}~proposed GauGAN, which uses the input semantic labels to modulate the activations in normalization layers through a spatially-adaptive transformation.
+However, the spatial resolution losses caused by other operations, such as convolution and down-sampling, have not been resolved.
 Moreover, we observe that the input label map has only a few semantic classes in the entire dataset.
 Thus the generator should focus more on learning these existing semantic classes rather than all the semantic classes.
+To tackle both limitations, we propose a novel semantic preserving module, which aims to selectively highlight class-dependent feature maps according to the input labels for generating semantically consistent images.
+We also propose a new similarity loss to model the intra-class and inter-class semantic dependencies.

-To tackle both limitations, we propose a novel semantic preserving module, which aims to selectively highlight class-dependent feature maps according to the input label for generating semantically consistent image.
-This idea is not investigated by existing GAN-based generation works.
+\textbf{Contrastive Learning.} Recently, the most compelling methods for learning representations without labels have been unsupervised contrastive learning \citep{van2018representation,hjelm2018learning,pan2021videomoco,wu2018unsupervised,chen2020simple}, which significantly outperform other pretext task-based alternatives \citep{gidaris2018unsupervised,doersch2015unsupervised,noroozi2016unsupervised}.
+Contrastive learning aims to learn the general features of unlabeled data by teaching and guiding the model which data points are different or similar.
+For example, \citet{hu2021region} designed a region-aware contrastive learning to explore semantic relations for the specific semantic segmentation problem. \citet{zhao2021contrastive} and \citet{wang2021exploring} also proposed two new contrastive learning-based strategies for the semantic segmentation task.
+However, we propose a novel pixel-wise contrastive learning method for semantic image synthesis in this paper.
+The semantic image synthesis task is very different from the semantic segmentation task, which requires us to tailor the network structure and loss function to our generation task.
+Specifically, we propose a new training protocol that explores global pixel relations in labeled layouts for regularizing the generation embedding space.